mvaganov/ttrpg/spells.md

 ### Effect
 **Range** personal
 ### Description
 The casting player does a Tarot reading, with any kind of card deck, pulling and describing a number of cards, which may or may not be accurate.
 Each card reading costs a certain number of points, and once the point total reaches the caster's Caster Level, the spell ends.
 After each card is displayed, the player says one sentence (subject, verb) and the DM decides whether the reading was Totally Accurate (cost 0), Mostly Accurate (cost 1), Some Accuracy but mostly not (cost 2), or Innacurate (cost 3).
 The DM tells the casting player which ratings is given to each card reading.
 Each card read takes at least one full round.
-This spell is ancient, of extra-planar origin.

 ---
 ## Arudion, Greater